 Citizens Transportation Commission

-Transportation 2050 requires a 15-member Citizens Transportation Commission, representing various facets of the community, to oversee the plan.
-The committee will address street and transit needs, provide oversight on the expenditure of funds, and make recommendations on plan elements and other means of generating revenue for the plan going forward.
+To ensure accountability, T2050 requires a 15-member Citizens Transportation Commission to represent various facets of the community and oversee the plan.
+The committee addresses street and transit needs, provides oversight on the expenditure of funds, and make recommendations on plan elements and other means of generating revenue for the plan going forward.

 Name / Term Expiration

-- Gail Knight (Oct.
-28, 2017) – A Balsz School District board member, represents the education community.
-Appointed by Mayor Greg Stanton.
+- Gail Knight (June 30, 2020) – A Balsz School District board member, represents the education community.
+Appointed by former Mayor Greg Stanton.

-- David Martin (Oct.
-28, 2017) – President of the Arizona Chapter Associated General Contractors, serves as an at-large member.
-Appointed by Mayor Stanton.
+- David Martin (June 30, 2020) – President of the Arizona Chapter Associated General Contractors, serves as an at-large member.
+Appointed by former Mayor Stanton.

-- Jennifer Mellor (Oct.
-28, 2017) – Vice president of economic development at the Greater Phoenix Chamber of Commerce, represents the business community.
-Appointed by Mayor Stanton.
+- Jennifer Mellor* (June 30, 2020) – Vice president of economic development at the Greater Phoenix Chamber of Commerce, represents the business community.
+Appointed by former Mayor Stanton.

-- Rick Naimark (Oct.
-28, 2017) – Associate vice president at Arizona State University, serves as the transportation expert.
-Appointed by Mayor Stanton.
+- Rick Naimark (June 30, 2020) – Associate vice president at Arizona State University, serves as the transportation expert.
+Appointed by former Mayor Stanton.

-- Phil Pangrazio (Oct.
-28, 2017) – President and chief executive officer at Ability 360, represents the disability community.
-Appointed by Mayor Stanton.
+- Phil Pangrazio (June 30, 2020) – President and chief executive officer at Ability 360, represents the disability community.
+Appointed by former Mayor Stanton.

 - Roy Miller (Oct.
-28, 2018) – Owner of Miller Marketing and Management and resident of District 4.
-Appointed by Councilman Sal DiCiccio.
+28, 2021) – Owner of Miller Marketing and Management.
+Appointed by Councilman Sal DiCiccio to represent District 6.

 - David Adame (Oct.
-28, 2018) – Chief development officer at Chicanos Por La Causa and resident of District 7.
-Appointed by Councilman Michael Nowakowski.
+28, 2021) – Chief development officer at Chicanos Por La Causa.
+Appointed by Councilman Michael Nowakowski to represent District 7.